The Peak District:

 From

-From Gatwick the train (Gatwick Express) goes through to London Victoria
+From Gatwick airport - get the Gatwick Express to London Victoria

-From Stansted airport, get the London underground tube to London Euston
+From Stansted airport - get the London underground tube to Euston station.

 From